Shane McCrae

+Columbia University School of the Arts.

 McCrae was the recipient of a 2011 Whiting Award, and in 2012 his collection Mule was a finalist for the Kate Tufts Discovery Award and a PEN Center USA Literary Award.
 In 2013, McCrae received a fellowship from the National Endowment for the Arts.
 He received a Lannan Literary Award in 2017, in 2018 his collection In the Language of My Captor won an Anisfield-Wolf Book Award, and in 2019 he was awarded a Guggenheim Fellowship.

 His poems have appeared in numerous journals and anthologies, including Best American Poetry, American Poetry Review, African American Review, Fence, and AGNI.

 Early life and education

-Born in Portland, Oregon to a white mother and black father, he was kidnapped by his maternal grandparents when he was three years old and raised him to believe that his father had abandoned him.
+Born in Portland, Oregon to a white mother and black father, he was kidnapped by his maternal grandparents when he was three years old who raised him to believe that his father had abandoned him.
 His grandfather was a white supremacist who abused him.
-They moved to California when he was 10 years old, and he grew up in Texas and California.
+He moved to California with his grandparents when he was 10 years old, but he grew up there and in Texas.
 He did not see his father again until he was 16.

-He dropped out of high school and later earned a GED certificate and had a child at 18.
-He attended Chemeketa Community College.
-In 2002, McCrae graduated from Linfield College in McMinnville, Oregon.
-In 2004, he earned a Master of Fine Arts from the University of Iowa in Iowa City.
-In 2007, he graduated from Harvard Law School with a JD.
-In 2012, he earned a Master of Arts from the University of Iowa.
+He dropped out of high school, had a child at 18, and later earned a GED.
+He attended Chemeketa Community College but graduated with a B.A. in 2002 from Linfield College in McMinnville, Oregon.
+He has earned three graduate degrees: an M.F.A. from the University of Iowa in Iowa City (2004), a J.D. from Harvard Law School (2007), and an M.A. from the University of Iowa (2012).

 Career

-McCrae was an assistant professor in the Creative Writing program at Oberlin College 2015–2017 and is an associate professor in the Creative Writing MFA program at Columbia University.
+McCrae was an assistant professor in the Creative Writing program at Oberlin College from 2015 to 2017 and is an associate professor in the Creative Writing MFA program at Columbia University.

 He is the author of the poetry collections Mule (Cleveland State University Poetry Center, 2011), Blood (Noemi Press, 2013), Forgiveness Forgiveness (Factory Hollow Press, 2014), The Animal Too Big to Kill (Persea Books, 2015), In the Language of My Captor (Wesleyan University Press, 2017), The Gilded Auction Block (Farrar, Straus and Giroux, 2019), Sometimes I Never Suffered (Farrar, Straus and Giroux, 2020) Cain Named the Animal (Farrar, Straus and Giroux, 2022), and Pulling the Chariot of the Sun: A Memoir of a Kidnapping (Scribner, 2023).